banzhuanle/Mining-traffic-datasets/README.md

 The dataset is named USTCNICDATA2022.
 The dataset covers encrypted and unencrypted mining traffic, as well as mining traffic based on IPv4 / IPv6 transmission.
 The main currency types include Ethereum and Monroe.And some other types of digital currencies.
 The type of data is indicated in the download file.
-We put the download link in "get down address" file.
+We put the download link in "Get download address" file.